 Emergency Order No. 13-2020: Face Covering Requirement

 The Cocoa City Council passed Emergency Ordinance no. 13-2020 on Wednesday, August 12, 2020 requiring face coverings in places open to the public inside the City limits of Cocoa consistent with the Centers for Disease Control (CDC) and Florida Department of Health (FLDOH) guidelines to help slow the spread of the COVID-19 virus locally.
-The ordinance was extended by the Cocoa City Council on Wednesday, September 9, 2020 at the Cocoa City Council meeting and will be discussed again at the October 13, 2020 City Council Meeting.
+The ordinance was extended by the Cocoa City Council on Wednesday, September 9, 2020 at the Cocoa City Council meeting, again at the October 13, 2020 City Council Meeting and again at the November 10, 2020 City Council Meeting.
+It will be discussed again in December.
 The ordinance took effect on Saturday, August 15, 2020.

 Signs for businesses to place at their establishment can be downloaded and printed by clicking the button above.
 We will also have copies available at the front security desk of City Hall between the hours of 8a-5p, Monday through Friday if you would like to pick one up.